xorson/webcash_twinkle/README.md

 ## Bugs

-At the moment, the buyer needs to run the script first and wait for the prompt to inform the seller to run their script.
+~~At the moment, the buyer needs to run the script first and wait for the prompt to inform the seller to run their script.~~ Fixed

 ## License